 I hear you!
 It's great you want to do better.

 Making 90% of toys from petroleum (plastic), and shipping 90% of them from far away, releases so much CO2 we'd need to plant 1 billion trees to absorb it.
-Meanwhile most of them get lightly used and not recycled, rather end-up in landfill or incineration.
+Meanwhile most of them get lightly used - and then end-up in landfill or incineration.

 So, there's a lot of good we can all do by choosing more eco with our kids' toys.
-Here are some simple principles to guide you: reduce, reuse, recycle.
+Here are some simple principles to guide you: reduce, reuse, recycle (and micro-activism!)

 We can't all do it all, all the time - but let's all do something, as much as we can.
 Make the goal better, not perfect.

-- Manage close friends and family's gifts with suggestions, wishlists (our website offers this), "all chip-in to buy 1 better gift s/he will actually use";
+- Manage close friends' and family's gifts with suggestions, wishlists (our website offers this), and/or "all chip-in to buy 1 better gift s/he will actually use";

 - "Strictly no gifts" party invitations - divert people's generosity to a charity donation, a home-made gift, or €5 in a card instead, if necessary;